Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 What are literary devices?

-Literary devices can entail general elements that come back repeatedly in a work of literature and the specific treatment of words only used once.
+Literary devices can include general elements that appear repeatedly in a work of literature and the specific treatment of words that are only used once.
 A literary device is anything that can take bland writing and turn it into rich, engaging prose.

 Literary devices vs. literary elements vs. literary techniques